tomfromitaly/CV-Booster/README.md

 - `*resume*.txt`: The resume files to be processed.
 - `requirements.txt`: The list of required Python packages.

-## Example Output

-V1 Improvements:
+## V1 Improvements:
-  Semantic Similarity Calculation:
+  - Semantic Similarity Calculation:
     Added calculate_semantic_similarity function using cosine similarity to compare vectors, allowing for partial matches based on semantic similarity.
-  Advanced Keyword Matching:
+  - Advanced Keyword Matching:
     Incorporated semantic similarity in the calculate_score function with a threshold to score similar words.
-  Weighted Scoring:
+  - Weighted Scoring:
     Adjusted the scoring mechanism to weigh sections differently, reflecting common industry practices.
-  Enhanced Synonym Detection:
+  - Enhanced Synonym Detection:
     Improved the find_synonyms function to find similar words using vector similarities from SpaCy's vocab.
-  Granular Feedback:
+  - Granular Feedback:
     The suggest_improvements function now suggests missing keywords based on the keyword count.